nyggus/easycheck/README.rst

 easycheck
 =========

-The :code:`easycheck` package offers a lightweight tool for running functionized assertion-like checks within Python code; it also offers functions to be used in testing - particularly in doctests, but also in pytests, for which purpose some of the functions have dedicated aliases.
-The idea is to use the :code:`easycheck` functions in a similar way as assertions, but with more functionality and with a slightly different aim: When a condition you define is met, nothing happens (in fact, the function returns :code:`None`); if the condition is violated, an exception is raised or a warning is issued.
+The :code:`easycheck` package offers a lightweight tool for running functionized checks within Python code; it also offers functions to be used in testing - particularly in doctests, but also in pytests, for which purpose some of the functions have dedicated aliases (starting off with :code:`assert_` instead of :code:`check_`).

+The idea is to use the :code:`easycheck` functions to check conditions that are _not_ assertions.
+The checks work in the following general way: When a condition is met, nothing happens (in fact, the function returns :code:`None`); if it is violated, an exception is raised or a warning is issued.
 The main differences between :code:`easycheck` functions and assertions are as follows:

-* While you should not use assertions in your Python code, you can do so with the :code:`easycheck` functions.
+* Assertions are meant to be used conditions that _must_ be true (when only the code is correct).
+So, if an assertion is incorrect, it means something is wrong with the code.
+You should never use assertions to handle regular exceptions, like those related to data or arguments.
+* Unlike assertions, :code:`easycheck` functions are to be used to check conditions related to things like data and argument values, and to handle regular exceptions.
 * While assertions only raise :code:`AssertionError`, you can choose any exception to be raised by easycheck functions.
 * When using :code:`easycheck`, instead of raising an exception, you can issue a warning.